geovedi/book-notes/2022/stolen-focus.notes.md

   - Many solutions seem obvious, such as slowing down and prioritizing sleep, but society is moving in the opposite direction.
   - Understanding the forces behind this gap is essential to addressing the issue.
 - Uncovering the Causes of the Gap:
-  - The author embarks on a journey to understand the forces that hinder people from adopting beneficial practices.
+  - Hari embarks on a journey to understand the forces that hinder people from adopting beneficial practices.
   - Investigating the societal, psychological, and cultural factors that contribute to the paradox.

 ## Cause Four: The Collapse of Sustained Reading
 - Introduction
-  - The author discusses Tim's Used Books in Provincetown, where the allure of old books and the unique atmosphere is described.
+  - Hari discusses Tim's Used Books in Provincetown, where the allure of old books and the unique atmosphere is described.
-  - The author talks about a conversation with a young woman at the bookstore who could only read the first chapter or two of a book due to an inability to focus.
+  - Hari talks about a conversation with a young woman at the bookstore who could only read the first chapter or two of a book due to an inability to focus.
   - The decline in reading for pleasure among Americans is highlighted, with statistics showing a drop in reading frequency over the years.
 - Impact of Distractions on Reading
-  - The author explores the decrease in Americans' reading time and the rise of digital distractions, such as online conversations and smartphones.
+  - Hari explores the decrease in Americans' reading time and the rise of digital distractions, such as online conversations and smartphones.
   - Complex literary fiction is particularly affected, with fewer Americans reading for pleasure.
   - Similar trends are observed in Britain and other countries, with a decline in the market for novels.
 - Flow and Deep Focus in Reading
   - The concept of flow in reading is discussed, where reading is considered a form of focus that is being undermined by constant distractions.
   - Reading a book allows for deep focus and immersion, providing a medium for understanding complex ideas.
-  - The author reflects on a personal experience of deeper reading immersion while in Provincetown.
+  - Hari reflects on a personal experience of deeper reading immersion while in Provincetown.
 - Influence of Technology on Reading Habits
-  - The author recalls "The Shallows" by Nicholas Carr, discussing how the migration to the internet affects reading patterns.
+  - Hari recalls "The Shallows" by Nicholas Carr, discussing how the migration to the internet affects reading patterns.
   - Different reading behaviors emerge when reading from screens compared to reading from printed books.
   - The transformation in reading habits affects the way people engage with texts and influences cognitive abilities.
 - McLuhan's Theory on Medium and Message